 Organizational Culture Â

-The members of the outsourcing team (the one responsible for completing the project) develop close bonds with each other.
+The members of the outsourcing team (the ones responsible for completing the project) develop close bonds with each other.
 It is basically a knowledge-sharing environment where resources benefit from each other’s experiences and skills.
 This leeway is absent in staff augmentation since the hired resource will likely work offsite and remotely for the company. Â

 Besides, the IT vendor is responsible for mentoring and providing the right set of tools to the hired resources under the project outsourcing model.
 In contrast, staff augmentation resources usually fail to develop an affinity with the outsourcing company as they know they will soon be working for another company on another project. Â